Workplace Safety Assessment (Canada)

 What Is a Workplace Safety Assessment (Canada)?

 In Canada, workplace safety is regulated at both the federal and provincial or territorial levels.
 Federally regulated workplaces (including interprovincial transportation, telecommunications, banking, and federal government operations) are governed by Part II of the Canada Labour Code (R.S.C.
 1985, c.
 L-2) and the Canada Occupational Health and Safety Regulations (SOR/86-304).
-Section 124 of the Canada Labour Code requires every employer to ensure the health and safety at work of every person employed by the employer.
+Section 124 of the Canada Labour Code requires every employer to confirm the health and safety at work of every person employed by the employer.
 Section 125(1)(z.03) requires employers to develop and implement a hazard prevention program.

 Provincially regulated workplaces are governed by their respective provincial or territorial OH&S legislation.
 Ontario's Occupational Health and Safety Act (R.S.O.
 1990, c.
 O.1), Alberta's Occupational Health and Safety Act (S.A.
 2020, c.
 O-2.2), British Columbia's Workers Compensation Act (R.S.B.C.
 2019, c.
 1), and Quebec's Act Respecting Occupational Health and Safety (CQLR, c.
-S-2.1) each establish comprehensive frameworks for workplace hazard identification and risk assessment.
+S-2.1) each establish thorough frameworks for workplace hazard identification and risk assessment.

 The Canadian Centre for Occupational Health and Safety (CCOHS), established under the Canadian Centre for Occupational Health and Safety Act (R.S.C.
 1985, c.
 C-13), provides guidance on hazard identification and risk assessment as core elements of effective workplace safety programs.
 CSA Z1002 (Occupational Health and Safety — Hazard Identification and Elimination and Risk Assessment and Control) provides a standardized framework for conducting workplace safety assessments.
 The Workplace Hazardous Materials Information System (WHMIS 2015), implemented through the Hazardous Products Act (R.S.C.
 1985, c.
 H-3) and the Hazardous Products Regulations (SOR/2015-17), requires specific hazard assessment and communication measures for workplaces using hazardous products.